StoneT2000/rl-ts/README.md

-# rl.ts - A Reinforcement Learning Library in Typescript 🤖
+# RL.ts - A Reinforcement Learning Library in Typescript 🤖

 <!-- <img src="./assets/rlts.png" style="zoom:20%;" /> -->

 [![npm version](https://badge.fury.io/js/rl-ts.svg)](https://badge.fury.io/js/rl-ts)

-This is a RL gym and library built with **typescript** on top of [TensorFlow.js](https://www.tensorflow.org/js), enabling faster bug-free development, powerful web visuals, and a gateway to developing and comparing reinforcement learning algorithms on the web and / or with node.js in javascript or typescript.
+RL.ts is a RL gym and library built with **typescript** on top of [TensorFlow.js](https://www.tensorflow.org/js), enabling faster bug-free development, powerful web visuals, and a gateway to developing and comparing reinforcement learning algorithms on the web and / or with node.js in javascript or typescript.

 ![](https://github.com/StoneT2000/rl-ts/raw/main/src/RL/Environments/cartpole.gif)